 Simplicity.
 It is the perfume that one breathes at Lucien Ferrero.
 There, we can see simple gestures, precise words and a generous heart for the Grasse country’s child sharing his story with perfumery.
-By chance or predestination, he carries us away in a succession of tableaux and privileged moments which give us the image of the scents such a symphony of music that is received smoothly and comprehensible.
-For a perfume tells about life, as fleeting as it is precious, marking our relationship with the world in every moment with an olfactory imprint.
+By chance or predestination, he carries us away in a succession of tableaux and privileged moments which give us the image of the scents such as a symphony of music that is received smoothly and in a comprehensible way.
+A special moment; for a perfume tells about life, as fleeting as it is precious, marking our relationship with the world in every moment with an olfactory imprint.

 Lucien Ferrero was born in Grasse, the capital of perfume.
 “My maternal grandparents were growing the flowers and I grew up, my sister and I, among roses and jasmine flowers”.
 In his family, the olfactory sense was privileged and his perception of these fragrant moments was happy, especially the journey every year with his grandfather, to carry whole baskets intended for processing in the factories.
 “But I have always wanted to be an engineer of Forest Sciences and Water Resources !”
 To achieve that, he did scientific studies and was destined for the preparatory classes of agronomy, when his destiny changed because of a ministerial decision.
 The profession was changing and the Barres Forestry School disappeared at the dawn of his 18th birthday.
 “I was disgusted and during my holidays I went back to work in a family business in Grasse that dealt with aromatic raw materials.
 There the boss said to me: You feel very small, why do not you do your job?”
 At Christmas, his decision was made and he started working there for two years until his military service in 1968.
 Then, on the advice of his company tutor, he moved to the prestigious Givaudan Perfumery School in Geneva.
 He will pass successfully the entrance exam and will quickly be among the 3 finalists.
 “I was very happy because I learned a lot of things and it confirmed to me that the job of perfumer could please me.”
 At the end of the 3 years where he studied the raw materials and the technique of composition, he was appointed as assistant perfumer to work with the General Perfumer Manager of the Group.
 “I was the only one selected and it was an incredible chance for me because every morning, I went to see him and we received requests from all over the world.”
 He will begin his creations in shampoos, cosmetics as well as toilet waters, and practiced his talent in the most varied fields.
 Three years later, the Group launched a new branch in luxury perfumes and offered him a position in Paris.
 This market was still small at that time with only a few names emerging like Guerlain and Chanel.
 He accepted as he was 22.
 This is how the young perfumer entered the very closed circle of Luxury, working with Fashion houses and some of the greatest names in French perfumes.
 A cyprus, patchouli green, moss and bergamot, will win a prize.
 Then another.
 “Luxury perfumes were accessible only to an elite 50 years ago !”
 And that is how he entered the perfumery business.